axoflow/axosyslog-core-docs/content/filterx/_index.md

     - the `0` value,
     - `null`,

-Statements that result in an error (for example, if a comparison cannot be evaluated because of type error, or a field of a variable referenced in the statement is doesn't exist or is unset) are also treated as falsy.
+Statements that result in an error (for example, if a comparison cannot be evaluated because of type error, or a field or a dictionary referenced in the statement doesn't exist or is unset) are also treated as falsy.
 <!-- FIXME write more about error handling in a separate section -->

 ## Define a filterx block